-The best way for organizations to look at the potential of IoT (Internet of Things) deployments to succeed in their digital transformation efforts, optimize their efficiency and better serve their customers is by understanding the business rationale behind IoT examples and real cases in practice.
+The best way for organizations to look at the potential of IoT deployments to succeed in their digital transformation efforts, optimize their efficiency and better serve their customers is by understanding the business rationale behind IoT examples in real life.

 IoT examples, such as the ones in the list below, are examples of IoT projects (or projects in which IoT technologies were essential as obviously other technologies are required to enable them) realized by individuals and organizations in multiple areas.